-The following Corporate Crime guidance note Produced in partnership with Joanna Dimmock, Tom Hickey and Fred Kelly of White & Case LLP provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note produced in partnership with Joanna Dimmock, Tom Hickey and Fred Kelly of White & Case LLP provides comprehensive and up to date legal information covering:

-The Financial Services Act 2012 (FSA 2012) created three offences relating to market manipulation where formerly under section 397 of the Financial Services and Markets Act 2000 (FSMA 2000) there were only two offences (misleading statements and misleading practices).
+The Financial Services Act 2012 (FSA 2012) created three offences relating to market manipulation where, formerly under section 397 of the Financial Services and Markets Act 2000 (FSMA 2000), there were only two offences (misleading statements and misleading practices).
 Following the commencement of FSA 2012 on 1 April 2013 the section 397 offences were repealed.
-The new offences created by FSA 2012 are:
+The offences created by FSA 2012 are:

 making false or misleading statements or dishonestly concealing material facts under FSA 2012, s 89